“Showing gratitude is one of the simplest yet most powerful things humans can do for each other.” – Randy Pausch

 Developing a loyalty program that people want to sign up for and continue using can be challenging.
 While it’s advantageous for businesses to collect emails and phone numbers, your business needs to provide enough value that people keep coming back.

 As a way to thank customers and encourage brand loyalty, physical retailers can offer a punch card with a “Buy X, Get Y Free.”
-This is a simple way to drive repeat business, as long as the buying cycle provides enough incentive for the customer.
+This is a simple small business customer appreciation idea that can drive repeat business, as long as the buying cycle provides enough incentive for the customer.

 On the other hand, online retailers may be better off using personalized discounts on the products customers buy most.